A lot of people don't really want to know the answer to the question of "am I needy".

 You might be a naturally gregarious dude with a killer sense of humor and some entertaining stories.

-Or you might be doing it to demand her attention to soothe your own insecurity.
+Or you might be doing it to demand her attention to soothe your own insecurity and social awkwardness.

 Don't be afraid to let the conversation between you take breaks and pauses.